How to Make Edible Rainbow Sand for Kids (Froot Loop Sand)

 If you’re using a Baby Bullet, you may have to shake it around a bit in order to break up all the pieces of Froot Loop.

-When your first colour of cereal has been reduced to powder, pour the resulting fake sand into a sensory tray or container and repeat the blending process with the next colour of Froot Loops.
+When your first color of cereal has been reduced to powder, pour the resulting fake sand into a sensory tray or container and repeat the blending process with the next color of Froot Loops.

-Keep doing this until all the colours have been reduced to a fine powder.
+Keep doing this until all the colors have been reduced to a fine powder.

 Tray filled with rainbow sand.

-Once all the colours are done, your kid-safe sand is ready to play with!
-I poured all the colours next to each other in a shallow tray to finish up our edible sensory bin, then let my three-year-old have at it.
+Once all the colors are done, your kid-safe sand is ready to play with!
+I poured all the colors next to each other in a shallow tray to finish up our edible sensory bin, then let my three-year-old have at it.

 Child's hand on top of a tray of rainbow sand.